rockyzhang24/lf.vim/README.md

         Plug 'ptzz/lf.vim'

-If you use neovim, you have to add the dependency to the plugin vim-bbye:
+Then, add the vim-floaterm dependency:

-        Plug 'moll/vim-bbye'
+        Plug 'voldikss/vim-floaterm'

+**Note:** lf.vim should be loaded before vim-floaterm to override vim-floaterm's lf wrapper.

 How to use it
 -------------